Profiling Scott Rabalais

 1997 USMS fitness award and 1995 USMS coach of the year

-Scott Rabalais has been head coach of the Savannah College of Art and Design men's and women's swimming teams since 2003.
+Scott Rabalais stepped down as head coach of the Savannah College of Art and Design men's and women's swimming teams in 2008 after 6 years.
 Rabalais received the U.S. Masters Fitness Award in 1997.
 The Crawfish Masters hosted the February Fitness Challenge.
 Under the direction of Scott Rabalais, the event was one of the most successful to date due to his efforts in putting this event together.

 The following story is from the Jan-Feb, 1996 issue of Swim magazine: